Medical Physics: Resident Program Description & Availability

 The program participates in the AAPM Common Application Program (CAP) program and the following information must be part of the application: personal information (name, address, contact information), ABR certification status, disclosure of criminal behavior, academic violations, and/or licensure actions, employment history, military service history (if applicable), education (undergraduate and graduate), three letters of recommendation (including one from your current advisor or department head), a personal statement (max 3000 characters) indicating why you want to go into Medical Physics, and anything else you want to communicate to the applications reviewers (this is instead of a cover letter), a CV (should include awards, publications and presentations), and official transcripts and a copy of TOEFL results (if applicable).
 More information regarding the official University of Minnesota employment posting and University employment application will be sent to applicants upon receipt of CAP application.

-Application materials should be received before the December 19, 2017, deadline, and the position is contingent upon the applicant's legal eligibility to work in the United States.
-Decisions for filling the position will be completed by April 12, 2018.
-It is hoped that the successful applicant will start July 1, 2018.
+Application materials should be received before the December 19, 2018, deadline, and the position is contingent upon the applicant's legal eligibility to work in the United States.
+The program participates in the MP-RAP.
+It is hoped that the successful applicant will start July 1, 2019.

 Emails may be sent to email@example.com for information regarding the Medical Physics Residency program.